-- If you decide to withdraw from our program, please let your child's teacher know as soon as possible so that we can notify a family on our wait list. - 2.
-Program initiated withdrawal - Once enrolled in GSRP, the only reason we will initiate permanent withdrawal from our program is due to low attendance (see page 9 for more information) - Children will be asked to stay home while they have a contagious illness that endangers the health and/or safety of children or others. (see page 13 for more information) - According to the MDE, children enrolled in GSRP programs "must not be excluded or expelled because of the need for additional medical or behavioral support."
+• If you decide to withdraw from our program, please let your child's teacher know as soon as possible so that we can notify a family on our wait list.

+2. Program initiated withdrawal

+- Once enrolled in GSRP, the only reason we will initiate permanent withdrawal from our program is due to low attendance (see Attendance Policy) - Children will be asked to stay home while they have a contagious illness that endangers the health and/or safety of children or others. (see Health Guidelines) - According to the MDE, children enrolled in GSRP programs "must not be excluded or expelled because of the need for additional medical or behavioral support."
 If your child is struggling in our GSRP program, we will partner with you to help your child succeed.
-(See page 8 for more information)